 On Conger's death in 1951, James A. Long became Leader.
 He emphasized the importance of making theosophy a living force in daily life, and of seeking to read the natural karma of each moment.
 He founded SUNRISE magazine to be a bridge between the deeper teachings of theosophy and the general public.
 On his death in 1971, Grace F. Knoche took office.
 She emphasized publication activities, also making most TUP materials available on the internet without charge.
 She encouraged mutual respect and cooperation among all theosophical organizations, and the daily practice of altruism and compassion.

-Under Randell C. Grubb, the present Leader, The Theosophical Society continues to offer theosophical literature in print and online through Theosophical University Press, offers a series of correspondences courses, and sponsors study groups at the International Headquarters and in its various National Sections.Books on TS history available through Theosophical University Press:
+Under Randell C. Grubb, the present Leader, The Theosophical Society continues to offer theosophical literature in print and online through Theosophical University Press, offers a series of correspondences courses, and sponsors study groups through the various National Sections.Books on TS history available through Theosophical University Press: